dvd101x/ComputationalMehtodsInAerospaceEngineering/README.md

-# Computational Mehtods In Aerospace Engineering
+# Computational Methods In Aerospace Engineering

 This course is no longer available on [MIT Open Course Ware](https://ocw.mit.edu/)